wallarm/product-documentation/docs/2.12/admin-en/installation-docker-en.md

     apt list wallarm-node
     ```

-    * If the version `2.14.x` is installed, follow the [instructions for 2.14](../../../admin-en/installation-docker-en/).
+    * If the version `2.16.x` is installed, follow the [instructions for 2.16](../../../admin-en/installation-docker-en/).
-    * If the version `2.12.x` is installed, follow the current instruction or [update the packages to 2.14](../../../updating-migrating/docker-container/) in all deployments.
+    * If the version `2.14.x` is installed, follow the [instructions for 2.14](../../../2.14/admin-en/installation-docker-en/) or [update the packages to 2.16](../../../updating-migrating/docker-container/) in all deployments.
-    * If the deprecated version is installed (`2.10.x` or lower), please [update the packages to 2.14](../../../updating-migrating/docker-container/) in all deployments.
+    * If the version `2.12.x` or lower is installed, please [update the packages to 2.16](../../../updating-migrating/docker-container/) in all deployments.

-    More information about version support is available in the [WAF node versioning policy](../updating-migrating/versioning-policy.md).
+    More information about WAF node versioning is available in the [WAF node versioning policy](../updating-migrating/versioning-policy.md).

 !!! warning "Known limitations"
     * [IP blocking][doc-ip-blocking] is not supported.